Oversleeping: How Much Rest is Too Much?

 Physically, they may look for symptoms of cardiovascular or metabolic issues.

 Barring physical triggers, they may screen for mental or neurological conditions.
-For example, depression and narcolepsy both tend to trigger tiredness.
+For example, excessive sleep or daytime sleepiness is often a symptom of depression.

 Sleep problems are typically diagnosed using the International Classification of Sleep Disorders, Third Edition (ICSD-3).
 The main categories associated with the symptoms of oversleeping or excessive tiredness include: